A woodland stewardship plan helps woodland owners understand what is in their woods, how to improve them, and when to do the work.

-Woodland Stewardship Plans are written by professional foresters who are approved by the DNR Division of Forestry for woodland owners with 20 to 5,000.
-Plan writers must have associate or bachelors in a natural resources field and mentoring in plan writing.
-They must pass an exam and each year complete continuing education courses approved by the University of Minnesota College of Food, Agriculture, and Natural Resource Sciences.
+Woodland owners with 20 to 5,000 acres can get a plan written by professional foresters who are approved by the Division of Forestry.
+Plan writers must have an associate or bachelors in a natural resources field and mentoring in plan writing.
+They must pass an exam and each year complete continuing education courses in forestry.

-The cost for a Woodland Stewardship Plan depends on who writes it and the size of your woods.
+The cost of a woodland stewardship plan depends on who writes it and the size of your woods.
 For example, the fee for a DNR forester to write a plan is $300 + $7 per acre.
-Unless you have a plan writer in mind, ask two or three for a quote and their availability to meet your deadline.
+Unless you have a plan writer in mind, ask two or three writers for a quote and their availability to meet your deadline.
 Private consulting foresters write most plans.
-Find a Stewardship plan writer in your area for a quote to write your Woodland Stewardship Plan.
+You can find an approved plan writer using the below map.

-Benefits of having a stewardship plan for your property included:
+Benefits of having a woodland stewardship plan for your property includes:

-- Eligibility for incentive programs such as the Sustainable Forest Incentive Act (SFIA) or 2c Managed Forest Land can be up to $9.71 acres for up to 1,920 acres up and $13.45 for more than 1,920 acres enrolled.
+- Eligibility for incentive programs such as the Sustainable Forest Incentive Act (SFIA) where you can receive yearly incentive payments or 2c Managed Forest Land where you receive a property tax rate of 0.65%.

 - The plan needs to be written by a DNR-approved plan writer and registered with the DNR.

-- Every 10 years, the plan needs to be updated by an approved plan writer to qualify for these incentive programs.
+- Every 10 years, the plan needs to be redone by an approved plan writer to qualify for these incentive programs.

 - Having a better understanding of your woods, such as:

 - reliable field inventory of the forest types present